Florida Debt Collection Laws

 Deposition in Aid of Execution

-A primary and effective discovery tool used for discovery in aid of execution is an oral deposition of the debtor under oath.
+An effective discovery tool used for discovery in aid of execution is an oral deposition of the debtor under oath.
 A creditor can require a debtor to sit before a court reporter while the creditor asks questions about the debtor’s financial affairs and assets.
 The creditor can inquire about almost any aspect of the debtor’s finances, including the debtor’s tax returns and all other personal matters.

 Almost any question that could lead to the creditor’s discovery of assets subject to execution is permitted.
 In most cases, the debtor’s deposition must take place in the county where the debtor resides.
-A creditor may not force the debtor to travel outside his residential county to the creditor’s place of business or to the creditor’s attorney’s law firm in another county.
+A creditor may not force the debtor to travel outside their residential county to the creditor’s place of business or to the creditor’s attorney’s law firm in another county.
 A creditor may take several depositions during the life of a judgment so long as the frequency of inquiry does not amount to unreasonable harassment.

 Request for Production of Documents

 The debtor is required to supply documents requested which are in the debtor’s custody or control.
-The debtor does not have to provide documents that the debtor does not have in his possession or cannot easily obtain.
+The debtor does not have to provide documents that the debtor does not have in their possession or cannot easily obtain.

 Debtor’s Financial Statements

-When an individual borrows money to start a business, or personally guarantees a commercial loan to an existing business, the bank typically requires the individual business owner to submit personal financial information and personal tax returns.
+When an individual borrows money to start a business or personally guarantees a commercial loan to an existing business, the bank typically requires the individual business owner to submit personal financial information and personal tax returns.
 In addition, lenders typically require individual borrowers or guarantors to periodically update their financial statements during the life of the loan and submit copies of annual tax returns.

 A judgment creditor will often request copies of a debtor’s loan applications and updated financial statements previously submitted to the debtor’s lenders.
 Some borrowers exaggerate their assets when they apply for a loan.
-A judgment creditor may use a debtor’s inflated valuations and asset descriptions on lending documents to contradict the debtor’s attempt to minimize the value of his assets during a deposition.
+A judgment creditor may use a debtor’s inflated valuations and asset descriptions on lending documents to contradict the debtor’s attempt to minimize the value of their assets during a deposition.

 Real Estate Ownership